Opaque pointer: Opaque pointers

-One side benefit is that compilations are faster because the header file changes less often.
+One side benefit is that compilations are faster because the header file/interface module changes less often.
 Note, possible disadvantage of d-pointer pattern is indirect member access through pointer (e.g., pointer to object in dynamic storage), which is sometimes slower than access to a plain, non-pointer member.
 The d-pointer is heavily used in the Qt and KDE libraries.

+When you "XOR the pointer with a random number" the result is a "really opaque" pointer, encrypting the memory location to thwart user access.